Francisco Javier de la Cruz Montserrat

 Life & Medical Sciences

 My career revolves around the application of in silico tools to address biological questions.
-My Ph.D. was about the study of the protein structure principles underlying function, a work that I pursued in my stay at the NIH (1993-1997) and the UCL (1997-2000).
-After joining ICREA, this topic has focused most of my activities (PCB, 2001-2009; IBMB-CSIC, 2009-2012).
-However, my interests have gradually shifted towards the study of translational problems in biomedicine.
-In this direction, in 2012, I joined the Vall d'Hebron Institute of Research (VHIR), to enhance the applicability of our work on the pathogenicity of genetic variants, bringing it closer to healthcare stakeholders.
-Our work has gained international recognition following our participation in the prestigious CAGI contest, where we achieved second place in the group classification for both the Enigma (2018-2019) and ARSA (2023) Challenges, respectively.
+My Ph.D. focused on the study of protein structure principles underlying function, a project I pursued during my time at the NIH (1993-1997) and the UCL (1997-2000).
+After joining ICREA, this topic became the main focus of my activities (PCB, 2001-2009; IBMB-CSIC, 2009-2012).
+Over time, my interests shifted towards studying translational problems in biomedicine.
+In 2012, I joined the Vall d'Hebron Institute of Research (VHIR) to enhance the applicability of our work on the pathogenicity of genetic variants, bringing it closer to healthcare stakeholders.
+Our efforts have recently gained international recognition after our participation in the CAGI contest, where we have achieved second place on two occasions (Enigma and ARSA challenges, in 2018-2019 and 2023-2024, respectively).

 Research interests